shadow-robot/aurora/README.md

   include_role:
     name: installation/docker
 ```
 The other way of having dependencies in Ansible is by using the meta folder and main.yml inside the meta folder.
+Please note: any meta dependencies are static only and will not take into account any group_vars or dynamic variables.
+That means that meta dependencies will only use the default/main.yml default value, nothing else.
 Any tasks in meta/main.yml are run before the task/main.yml.
 An example of meta/main.yml:

 ```bash
 dependencies: